ess-community/aiml-blogs/content/posts/Diffusion-Models-DDIM/index.md

 \end{equation}
 where $\alpha_t = 1 - \beta_t$ and $\bar{\alpha}\_t = \prod\_{i=1}^t \alpha\_i$.

-A major benefit of a Markov chain is its simplicity: *the next state can be sampled using only the current one*.
+A major benefit of a Markov chain is its simplicity: the next state can be sampled using only the current one.

 However, there is a flaw.
 Because $\beta_t$ must be small to ensure stability, DDPMs require many $(T \gg 0)$ tiny increments to reach the fully noised state $\mathbf{x}\_T \sim \mathcal{N}(0,\boldsymbol{I})$, and the reverse process needs an equal number of steps (i.e., $T$) to traverse the entire chain for denoising.